Clifford Ball (aviation): Early life and education

 Ball was born November 29, 1891, in Banksville, Allegheny County, Pennsylvania.
 He was one of ten children born to Thomas Ball and Charlotte Ann Burrows.
-Both of his parents and three of his siblings emigrated from England to the US in 1879.
+Both of his parents and three of his siblings emigrated from England to the U.S. in 1879.
 Ball graduated from McKeesport High School in 1910.
 Ball spent time working at his father's supply company delivering coal, operating a hoist, shoveling sand and gravel, and dispatching trucks making $90 a month.
 During this time his father was taking money out of his paycheck and setting it aside for Ball.
 Ball also worked as a clerk for a bank, and an insurance company.
 Ball continued his education by taking evening courses at Duquesne University and business courses at Duffs Iron City College.
 Ball joined the Aero Club of Pittsburgh when he was 18 years old, according to an early story.
 The club however, was founded in 1909 to promote an aerial demonstration, and was dormant until 1920 or so when it was restricted to WWI pilots and observers.
 It was not until a decade later that non-military pilots were accepted.